hamzicabdulah/facebook-group-scraper/README.md

 To install all package dependencies:
 `npm install`

-Please install the appropriate chilkat package for your system manually, by running:
+Please install the appropriate chilkat package based on your system and Node version manually, by running:
 `npm install <chilkat package name>`

 You can see the available Chilkat packages [here](https://www.npmjs.com/~chilkat).